Documentation of Sihan, an endangered language of Borneo

-The deposit includes audio-video recordings of hunting narratives, taboos and prohibitions, folk tales, healing songs, life stories and ritual performances.
+The collection includes audio-video recordings of hunting narratives, taboos and prohibitions, folk tales, healing songs, life stories and ritual performances.
 It also contains elicitations of vocabulary items around different topics.

 The data was collected by Peter Puxon with the help of the Sihan community.